-His doctor says he may need arthroscopic surgery, physical therapy, and medication for his knee.
+His doctor says he may need arthroscopic surgery, physical therapy, and prescription drug medication for his knee.

 The insurance company has an MSA company prepare a report of Johnathan’s future medical care and related medical expenses.

 The MSA allocation is for $17,300.
-The report says that Johnathan has a life expectancy of 19 years, so the cost of medical care will be:
+The report says that Johnathan has a life expectancy of 19 years, so the future medical costs and expenditures will be:

 $7,500 for one knee surgery